Edward Allcard

 Edward Cecil Allcard (31 October 1914 – 28 July 2017) was an English naval architect, marine surveyor, yachtsman and author.
-He was the first person to cross the Atlantic single-handed in both directions, and wrote several books about his pioneering sailing adventures.
+He was the first person to cross the Atlantic Ocean single-handed in both directions, and wrote several books about his pioneering sailing adventures.

 Biography

 Born in Walton-on-Thames, Surrey, in 1914, Allcard was educated at Eton College.
-He went on to take an apprenticeship in the shipbuilding yards of Harland and Wolff, in Glasgow, and later with D & W Henderson, on the Clyde, and qualified as a naval architect before World War II.
+He went on to take an apprenticeship in the shipbuilding yards of Harland & Wolff, in Glasgow, and later with D & W Henderson, on the Clyde, and qualified as a naval architect before World War II.
 He was the longest-standing member of the Royal Institution of Naval Architects.

 Allcard learned to sail at the age of six, taught by his grandfather's boatman, and owned his first sailing dinghy at the age of 12.
 Over the course of his life he has owned 18 sailing boats.
 He made his first single-handed voyage in 1939, sailing from Scotland to Norway and back.

-In 1949 Allcard crossed the Atlantic ocean single-handed, in 81 days, aboard his 35-foot wooden ketch Temptress (previously sailed by Ocean Cruising Club founder Humphrey Barton).
+In 1949 Allcard crossed the Atlantic Ocean single-handed, in 81 days, aboard his 35-foot wooden ketch Temptress (previously sailed by Ocean Cruising Club founder Humphrey Barton).
 Upon completion of his return voyage in 1951, Allcard became the first man in history to sail the Atlantic solo in both directions.
 During the return crossing, after leaving the Azores, he found a 23-year-old female stowaway aboard his yacht – an event widely reported at the time in the international press.
 Allcard wrote two books about his single-handed Atlantic crossings: Single-Handed Passage, and Temptress Returns.
 He appeared as a castaway on the BBC Radio programme Desert Island Discs on 26 July 1955.
 On a subsequent Atlantic crossing in 1957, Allcard challenged fellow yachtsman Peter Tangvald to what would be the first ever east-to-west single-handed transatlantic race.